RupamDhar/Cinemate/README.md

 ## To keep in mind

-Remember to use your own Rapid-API Key in `CinemateRequest.class : request building`.
+In `CinemateRequest.class` : Remember to use your own X-RapidAPI-Key in `request` build.